CEA-MetroCarac/PySSPFM/doc/README.md

 #### III.1.b) - Measurement sheet

 <p align="justify" width="100%">
 Prior to conducting the SSPFM measurement, the user must complete a measurement form.
 Templates are available for both the <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/resources/measurement%20sheet%20model%20SSPFM%20Bruker.csv">standard SSPFM</a> and <a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/resources/measurement%20sheet%20model%20SSPFM%20ZI%20DFRT.csv">SSPFM-DFRT</a>) modes.
 This measurement form serves to guide the user in carrying out the SSPFM measurements and to maintain a record of critical measurement parameters.
-It also automatically generates certain measurement information based on the provided parameters, such as: <br> <br>
+It also automatically generates certain measurement information based on the provided parameters, such as: <br>
 &#8226 total measurement time <br>
 &#8226 tip-induced pressure <br>
 &#8226 lock-in amplifier settings <br>
 &#8226 quality factor <br>
 &#8226 resonance settling time <br> <br>
 Furthermore, completing the form is a mandatory prerequisite for the subsequent measurement processing.
-The parameters to be employed for measurement processing include: <br> <br>
+The parameters to be employed for measurement processing include: <br>
 &#8226 grid dimensions <br>
 &#8226 calibration coefficients <br>
 &#8226 sign of piezoelectric coeffcient <br>